Mugilan-Codes/django-tutorial/README.md

    mkdir <project_folder> && $_
    ```

 1. Create a Virutalenv using pyenv-virtualenv or poetry (or any other).
+Make sure to select the correct interpreter in vscode

    ```sh
    # create